 About me

-I am a research scientist in the User Modeling & Personalization team at Snap Research.
-My primary focuses are recommender systems and user modeling, leveraging techniques including but not limited to graph machine learning, sequential modeling, natural language processing, etc. I received a Ph.D. degree in Computer Science and Engineering from the University of Notre Dame in 2024, advised by Dr. Fanny Ye.
-Before that, I received my B.S. and M.S. from Case Western Reserve University, supervised by Dr. Soumya Ray.
+Before joining Snap, I earned a Ph.D. degree in Computer Science and Engineering from the University of Notre Dame in 2024, advised by Dr. Fanny Ye.
+Prior to my Ph.D., I received my B.S. and M.S. from Case Western Reserve University, supervised by Dr. Soumya Ray with a focus on machine learning.

 News